-- a more than insignificant increase in ANZ's costs in relation to Notes: or - a distribution on Notes not being frankable,
+- a more than insignificant increase in a member of the ANZ Group's costs in relation to Notes; or - a distribution on Notes not being frankable,

-ANZ is entitled to Exchange all or some Notes (subject to APRA's prior written approval - see Section 6.1.10).
+ANZ is entitled to Exchange all or some Notes (subject to APRA's prior written approval - see Section 6.1.12).
 ANZ will not be entitled to Exchange in these circumstances if ANZ expected the event on the Issue Date.